sonic-net/SONiC/doc/event-alarm-framework/event-alarm-framework.md

 The framework generates an event indicating that a new profile is in effect.

 If there are any outstanding alarms in the current alarm table, the framework removes those records for which enable is set to false in the new profile.
-System health status updated accordingly.
+System health status is updated accordingly.

 Eventd starts using the merged map of characteristics for the all the newly generated events.